Sacro Monte di Varese: History

 Until 1610 the works were coordinated by the "deputies" of the Fabbrica; subsequently, there was a direct and constant interest on the part of Federico Borromeo.
 In 1612, after a pastoral visit, he wrote the Decrees that governed, at times even in detail, the plan for the realization of the Sacro Monte, especially for the iconographic program which was to be inspired by the post-Tridentine artistic canons.
 In the same period, the Milanese cardinal also supervised the construction of the Sacro Monte di Orta and that of Arona.

 After the interruption due to the plague of 1630–32, the works of decoration of the chapels continued above all, which in 1698 were, as mentioned, completed.

+From 1859 to 1927 the village was an independent comune.
+In 1927 it became a frazione of Varese.

 Description of the Chapels

 The Sacro Monte di Varese, for the quality of the artists who participated in its construction, is a testimony of great importance to the artistic culture developed in the Duchy of Milan.